- Before the Examination

 It is your responsibility to have paid all necessary fees before sitting your examinations.
 Failure to do so will prevent the consideration of your marks at the relevant Assessment Board.

-As a student of the University, it is your responsibility to refer to the timetable to note the date, time and location of your examinations.
+As a student of the City, University of London, it is your responsibility to refer to the timetable to note the date, time and location of your examinations.
 The Exam Timetable is published on this website and on the notice board outside Room A128.

 Please note that examinations can be held both on and off campus.
 You are strongly advised to familiarise yourself with all venues in advance of your examinations.
 Extra time will not be permitted to those who arrive late for their examinations for this reason.